-County council leader Jim Harker said: "For many, the railway station will be their first introduction to Northamptonshire so it's absolutely essential that this gateway gives a first-rate impression."'Open for business'
+County council leader Jim Harker said: "For many, the railway station will be their first introduction to Northamptonshire so it's absolutely essential that this gateway gives a first-rate impression."

 Located in the Northampton Enterprise Zone, work on the £20m development is set to start in spring and be completed by summer 2014.

 The government is funding £10m, the rest will come from Northamptonshire County Council and Network Rail.

 Borough council leader David Mackintosh said: "When people arrive in our town we want them to feel they are in a place that is welcoming, forward thinking and open for business.